Frequently Asked Questions: Room Draw

 A: In the Berkus Hall courtyard and classrooms on the courtyard level.

-A: Each upper division hall (Bell-Young, Berkus Hall, Erdman, Haines, Stearns, and Wylie) will be hosting open houses in the Spring Semester.
-Floorplans can be viewed at this link.
+A: Each upper division hall (Bell-Young, Berkus Hall, Erdman, Haines, Stearns, and Wylie) will be hosting Open Houses on March 25, 2014 from 9-10:30pm.
+Floorplans can be viewed here.

 A: Students will line up based upon their room draw number starting with the lowest number (1), as directed by REHS staff.
 About 10 students at a time will be called in to choose their rooms.
 Roommates will all select the room at the same time (NOTE: Unless you are selecting a single, you must have roommate(s) with you to fill the double or triple you select).
 Each student will have 3 minutes to pick their room, to keep the line moving.
 There will be floor plans outside that will be updated as rooms are chosen.
 Once you have selected a room and turned in your completed License Agreement Form, you are free to leave room draw.

 7: How will I know when my number will be called during the night of Room Draw?

 A: The Oxy Housing Facebook page will be updated throughout the night with information on which numbers have been called.
 Please be sure to refresh your browser regularly, to ensure that you have the most up-to-date information.

 8: When will I receive my Room Draw Number?
 Where can I find my Room Draw Number?

 A: Room Draw Numbers will be available in early March.
 They will be posted on Facebook, outside the REHS office in Berkus Hall Tower A, in each residence hall, and in the Dean of Students office.